 The same approach of averaging points per race counted is used for Invitational (all races are used to calculate season average) and Team Option (best 6 races) scoring.

 The Spec MX-5 Challenge National Championship is currently planned for November 2021 at Road Atlanta.
 It will bring together the top points qualifiers in the Spec MX-5 Regional Series, Invitationals, Continental Series and Team competition.
-Each driver or team will carry over points based on the average from their regular season races counted toward their regular season championship.
+Each driver or team will carry over points based on the average from their regular season races counted toward their regular season championship plus bonus points.
 Each of two Championship races will offer 100 points on the same scale as in the Regular Season, with P1 earning 100, P2 earning 95, P3 earning 92, P4 earning 90, and P5 and beyond getting 1 point less per position.
 Carryover points plus those scored in the Championship races will determine the 2021 season champion.
 An estimated $70,000 in prizes will be awarded and drivers will also be eligible to be selected by Mazda for the MRT24 Shootout.